MycoCluster

 Supporting education and awareness on the benefits of fungi and mycelium in creating resilient, sustainable systems.

-• Access to a cross-sector ecosystem spanning food, construction, packaging, cosmetics, textiles, biotechnology, and more
+They gain access to a cross-sector ecosystem spanning food, construction, packaging, cosmetics, textiles, biotechnology, and more.

-• Joint development of research and business projects, including support for building consortia and applying for national, EU, and international funding schemes
+Members can engage in the joint development of research and business projects, including support for building consortia and applying for national, EU, and international funding schemes.

-• Creation of new value chains across the European Economic Area and third countries, boosting international collaboration and market access
+The platform encourages the creation of new value chains across the European Economic Area and third countries, boosting international collaboration and market access.

-• Investor matchmaking and co-creation opportunities with R&D institutions, industry clusters, and entrepreneurs
+MycoCluster offers investor matchmaking and co-creation opportunities with R&D institutions, industry clusters, and entrepreneurs.

-• Exclusive access to a closed LinkedIn-based discussion group, fostering real-time knowledge exchange, collaboration, and curated partner searches
+Partners enjoy exclusive access to a closed LinkedIn-based discussion group, fostering real-time knowledge exchange, collaboration, and curated partner searches.

-• Regular partner-only newsletters with market insights, funding alerts, innovation trends, and policy updates, keeping you informed and ahead of the curve
+They also receive regular partner-only newsletters with market insights, funding alerts, innovation trends, and policy updates, keeping them informed and ahead of the curve.

-• Visibility and recognition as a frontrunner in fungi and mycelium-based innovation, circular solutions, and the emerging bioeconomy
+Joining MycoCluster means gaining visibility and recognition as a frontrunner in fungi-based innovation, circular solutions, and the emerging bioeconomy.

 Food & Nutrition